tocksin/gtxl/README.md

      it's possible to simulate a cold boot then by clearing BOOTCNT and waiting for interrupt. interesting that real resets won't actually reset the computer then.  only software reboots. maybe tie a reset button into the power system instead  . (series push button with power).

+# Assembler
+I decided to not write an assembler because it's a real pain.
+I've done it a couple times and no thank you.
+I also don't want to have to rewrite the Gigatron assembler.
+Instead I chose to use the [customasm](https://github.com/hlorenzi/customasm) project which is a customizable assembler.
+Just have to feed it your instruction set, and it's good to go.
+I've given it a quick test and I think it will work well with this project.

 # Fibonachi Benchmark program?
       fibonachi - n+1 = n + n-1